 - a.
 A Tree Permit must be obtained before any Tree Works are carried out on a Tree other than works requiring a Development Application under Section 4 of this Part.
 An arboricultural report, and other reports and information may be required to be submitted as part of the Tree Permit assessment process.
 Requirements for arboricultural reports are set out in section 4 of the Technical Manual. - b.
-A Tree Permit must be obtained for any pruning: - i. of the crown of a Tree, (including deadwood) and / or - ii. pruning or removal of roots (greater than 40mm in diameter) from a Tree inside its Tree Protection Zone that is or forms part of a heritage item or is within one of the five heritage conservation areas within the City of Ryde. - c.
-All Tree Works must be carried out in accordance with the NSW Work Cover Code of Practice: Amenity Tree Industry 1998 and, in relation to pruning, Section 5 of the Urban Forest Technical Manual. - d.
-Trees removed as a consequence of approval by a Tree Permit must be replaced, in accordance with Section 6 of the Urban Forest Technical Manual, to effectively maintain the Urban Forest canopy.
+ATreePermitmustbe obtained for any pruning:a) of the crown of a Tree, (including deadwood) and / or b) pruning or removal of roots (greater than 40mm in diameter) from a Tree inside its Tree Protection Zone that is or forms part of a heritage item or is within one of the five heritage conservations areas within the City of Ryde. - c.
+All Tree Works must be carried out in accordance with the NSW WorkCover Code of Practice: Amenity Tree Industry 1998 and, in relation to pruning, Section 5 of the Technical Manual. - d.
+Trees removed as a consequence of approval by a Tree Permit must be replaced, in accordance with section 6 of the Technical Manual, to effectively maintain the Urban Forest canopy.